-- 1. Prime the desired admix pump by pressing the corresponding admix button on the operating keypad buttons 3, 7, and 11 for admix 1, 2 and 3 respectively and button 2 if auxiliary is set to a fourth admix option. - Adjust the manual admix control valves (refer to Valve Location 6 on page 4-11) until the actual and calculated flow rates on the mixer computer are the same (please refer to the mixer computer manual for information on the computer.) - 3.
+- 1. Prime the desired admix pump by pressing the corresponding admix button on the operating keypad button 6,7 for admix 1,2 and button 1,2 for admix 3,4. - Adjust the manual admix control valves (refer to Valve Location 6 on page 4-11) until the actual and calculated flow rates on the mixer computer are the same (please refer to the mixer computer manual for information on the computer.) - 3.
 Push the admix button to OFF to stop the admix pump. - 4.
 Push the admix button to set the admix to automatic.
 The admix will be added to the mixture when the conveyor is running. - 5.
 The admix flow rate may be adjusted while mixing.
 Make the necessary changes on the mixer computer and adjust the admix valves to match the calculated admix flow rate.